Before You Arrive

 An important service provided by the GSA is the GSA Benefits Plan.
 This plan provides extended health and dental coverage for eligible full- and part-time graduate students.

-McMaster’s International Student Services (ISS) provides support and resources for international students before they arrive and once they join the McMaster graduate community.
+McMaster’s International and Exchange Student Experience (IESE) team provides support and resources for international students and exchange students before they arrive and once they join the McMaster graduate community.

 Information about UHIP and help with registering for the program.